Blue Bloods: Premise

 The series follows the Reagan family, which has a long history of policing in New York.
-Frank Reagan (Tom Selleck) is the New York Police Department Police Commissioner, a post his father also held.
+Frank Reagan (Tom Selleck) is the New York Police Department Police Commissioner, a post his father Henry also held.
 Frank's eldest surviving son, Danny (Donnie Wahlberg), is an NYPD detective and his youngest son, Jamie (Will Estes), is an NYPD sergeant who graduated from Harvard University; his daughter, Erin (Bridget Moynahan), works as a New York city assistant district attorney.
-Frank's second birth son, Joe (the series refers to him as the eldest in later episodes), was murdered by a corrupt cop in the line of duty in events that predate the series, when he was involved with an FBI investigation of a group of corrupt NYPD cops known as the Blue Templar.
+Frank's late eldest son, Joe (the series refers to him as the eldest in later episodes), was murdered by a corrupt cop in the line of duty in events that predate the series, when he was involved with an FBI investigation of a group of corrupt NYPD cops known as the Blue Templar.
 Frank's father, Henry (Len Cariou), is a former NYPD beat cop who rose through the ranks to become police commissioner.

 Each member of the family represents a different aspect of police work or the legal process: Frank as the commissioner, Danny as the detective, Jamie as the beat cop, and Erin as the prosecutor.
 Additionally, while each person's story might occasionally interweave with another's, the show also follows the professional and, at times, personal relationships with their respective partners and colleagues: Frank with Garrett Moore (Gregory Jbara), the NYPD Deputy Commissioner of Public Information and de facto Chief of Staff, Detective 1st Grade Abigail Baker (Abigail Hawk), the primary aide to the commissioner, and later, Lieutenant Sidney Gormley (Robert Clohessy), the Special Assistant to the Commissioner and de facto Chief of department; Danny with Detective Jackie Curatola (Jennifer Esposito) and later, Detective Maria Baez (Marisa Ramirez) at the 54th Precinct; Jamie with Officer Edit "Eddie" Janko (Vanessa Ray) at the 12th and later the 29th Precinct; and Erin with Detective Anthony Abetemarco (Steven Schirripa), who is an investigator for the DA's office.